ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 The *Canvas* used to render Pages on Modern Browsers is totally different than the fixed-position grid layout used by a Page on the IBM i.

-Not only does the real state is larger and varying in its dimensions but the color schema is almost incomparable.
+Not only is the real state larger and varying in its dimensions but the color schema is almost incomparable.

 Typical color effects such as reverse-video colors are often quite distracting.
 In addition, we *may* identify typical information as irrelevant, such as: